nohat/dimming/docs/architecture/scope.md

 ## Overview

-This document analyzes the potential user impact of implementing native dynamic light control capabilities in Home Assistant, specifically focusing on press-and-hold dimming functionality and transition improvements.
+This document analyzes the potential user impact of implementing native dynamic light control capabilities in Home Assistant, specifically focusing on press-and-hold dimming functionality and transition improvements
+.
 The analysis estimates the number of users who would benefit from these enhancements.

 ## User Impact Estimation